Salesforce Pricing: Cost Drivers Beyond License Fees Explained

 Are you ready to take your small business to the next level and grow into a midsize business?
-If so, you’ve likely realized that relying on outdated, manual systems will no longer meet your needs.
+If so, you’ve likely realized that outdated, manual systems will no longer meet your needs.
 Your customers expect exceptional service, and you do not want to disappoint them.
 That’s where a CRM solution makes a difference.
-However, with so many options, it is easy to feel lost in the research and comparison phase.
-We get it – running a business is a challenge!
-To help make your decision easier, we have outlined the features of two of the best leading CRM solutions, Dynamics 365 and Oracle, so that you can choose the perfect one for your business needs.
+With so many options available, it is easy to feel lost during the research and comparison phase.
+We get it, running a business is a challenge.
+To help make your decision easier, we have outlined the features of two leading CRM solutions, Dynamics 365 and Oracle, so you can choose the right one for your business.

-One of the best things about Dynamics 365 is Office 365’s mobile app, which has been greatly improved to provide users with a personalized workspace and a list of upcoming tasks.
+One standout feature is the Office 365 mobile app.
+It has been greatly improved to give users a personalized workspace and a list of upcoming tasks.
 The user-friendly dashboard also offers a modern display, and users can integrate their devices with the app for added convenience.
-Additionally, with its connected Field Service features, organizations can shift to a more proactive and predictive service model using monitoring, predictive maintenance, machine learning, and IoT.
+Additionally, Dynamics 365’s connected Field Service features help organizations shift to a more proactive and predictive service model.
+This uses monitoring, predictive maintenance, machine learning, and IoT.

-Whether you need the complete suite or just a few of its features, Dynamics 365 is a versatile CRM solution that can meet your business needs.
+Whether you need the complete suite or just a few features, Dynamics 365 is a versatile CRM solution that can meet your business needs.

-Oracle is a recognized leader in the CRM market, offering businesses of all sizes a user-friendly platform to manage customer relationships, enhance sales productivity, and optimize the sales process.
-The Oracle CRM tool is designed to allow businesses to oversee and regulate their customer relationships, from lead qualification and categorization to opportunity tracking and management.
+Oracle is a recognized leader in the CRM market.
+It offers businesses of all sizes a user-friendly platform to manage customer relationships, boost sales productivity, and optimize the sales process.
+The Oracle CRM tool helps businesses manage their customer relationships, from lead qualification and categorization to opportunity tracking and management.

-What sets Oracle apart is its impressive range of integrated marketing campaign management tools, lead nurturing features, and ROI measurement tools, all aimed at empowering businesses to drive sales growth.
-Notably, Oracle eliminates the need for complex installation procedures or the purchase of additional software.
+What sets Oracle apart is its wide range of integrated tools.
+These include marketing campaign management, lead nurturing features, and ROI measurement tools, all designed to drive sales growth.
+Oracle also eliminates the need for complex installation or extra software purchases.
 The platform identifies changes in the user’s environment.
 It uses a comprehensive set of APIs to retrieve business logic and service-related data, ensuring seamless synchronization for easy access and modification.

-Oracle understands the importance of data security and provides a single sign-in feature that highly benefits businesses.
-You can be assured that your data is safeguarded; the platform is committed to maintaining the integrity of your data’s security.
-With Oracle, managing customer relationships has never been simpler or more worry-free.
+Oracle also prioritizes data security.
+It provides a single sign-in feature that benefits businesses greatly.
+You can be confident that your data is protected.
+With Oracle, managing customer relationships is simpler and more worry-free.

-Dynamics 365’s pricing plan depends on your required features and services.
-Prices vary from basic to comprehensive plans with AI-driven customer insights.
-To find the best plan for your budget and needs, assess your business requirements and compare them with available options.
-Dynamics 365 has flexible pricing plans for businesses of all sizes and budgets.
+Dynamics 365 pricing depends on the features and services you need.
+Plans range from basic to comprehensive options with AI-driven customer insights.
+To find the best plan, assess your business requirements and compare them with available options.
+Dynamics 365 offers flexible pricing for businesses of all sizes and budgets.

 Know more: https://dynamics.microsoft.com/en-us/pricing/

-Similar to Dynamics 365, the pricing of Oracle CRM depends on your business needs.
+Like Dynamics 365, Oracle CRM pricing also depends on your business needs.
 For more information, check out Oracle’s site: https://www.oracle.com/corporate/pricing/

-Both Microsoft Dynamics 365’s suite of CRM applications (formerly known as Dynamics CRM) and Oracle’s Cloud modules provide the fundamental features you would anticipate from a top-notch CRM solution.
-You would be equipped with essential functions to manage customer data, build relationships, track sales, provide top-notch customer service, and engage with customers through social media platforms.
+Both Microsoft Dynamics 365 (formerly known as Dynamics CRM) and Oracle’s Cloud modules offer the core features you’d expect from a top CRM solution.
+These include managing customer data, building relationships, tracking sales, delivering great customer service, and engaging with customers on social media.

-But why commit to the entire CRM pie when you can pick and choose only the slices that suit your business needs?
-Both vendors offer a modular system of apps, allowing users to select only the functionality they require for their unique business requirements.
+But you don’t have to commit to an entire CRM suite.
+You can pick and choose only the features that fit your business needs.
+Both vendors offer a modular app system, allowing users to select only the functionality they require.

-Of course, with great flexibility comes some confusion.
-It can be challenging to navigate many app options and determine which ones do what.
-So, let’s take a closer look at the individual modules offered by Microsoft Dynamics 365 and Oracle’s CX Cloud modules and their impressive functionality.
+Of course, having many options can also create confusion.
+It can be hard to navigate so many app choices and understand what each one does.
+Let’s take a closer look at the individual modules offered by Microsoft Dynamics 365 and Oracle’s CX Cloud.

-Dynamics 365 services are divided into apps, which can be used either as standalone or as part of a more extensive suite.
-In addition, the shared data model across Dynamics 365, Office, and Outlook allows easy data sharing and synchronization across products.
+Dynamics 365 services are divided into apps.
+You can use each app on its own or as part of a larger suite.
+A shared data model across Dynamics 365, Office, and Outlook allows easy data sharing and synchronization across products.

 | Module | Features include: |